Pope Francis is in critical condition after long respiratory crisis, requiring oxygen at high flow

 Deacons, meanwhile, were gathering at the Vatican for their special Holy Year weekend.
 Francis got sick at the start of the Vatican's Holy Year, the once-every-quarter-century celebration of Catholicism.
 This weekend, Francis was supposed to have celebrated deacons, a ministry in the church that precedes ordination to the priesthood.

 In his place, the Holy Year organizer will celebrate Sunday’s Mass, the Vatican said.
-And for the second consecutive weekend, Francis was expected to skip his traditional Sunday noon blessing, which he could have delivered from Gemelli if he were up to it.
+And for the second consecutive weekend, Francis will skip his traditional Sunday noon blessing, which he could have delivered from Gemelli if he were up to it.

 “Look, even though he's not (physically) here, we know he's here,” said Luis Arnaldo López Quirindongo, a deacon from Ponce, Puerto Rico, who was at the Vatican on Saturday for the Jubilee celebration.
 “He's recovering, but he's in our hearts and is accompanying us, because our prayers and his go together.”